5outh/textlunky/notes.md

 ## Sunday, February 16th

 Some actions are passive and shouldn't pass a round.
 For example, examining your character stats.
 This makes it useful to have `stepGame` wrapped in a `Process`.

+## Tuesday, February 19th

+Steps necessary to add a command:

+1. Add new command to `Types.TextlunkyCommand`
+2. Add new parse mechanism to `TextlunkyParser`
+3. Insert parse function into parse heirarchy in `parseCmd`
+4. Add new section to `showP` in `Control.Process.Show`
+5. Add new section to `updateP` in `Control.Process.Show`

+This has come up several times and I always forget one of the steps and it baffles me for a bit.
+Use this reference in the future.